alsace-research/era5_pipeline/README.md

 4. The most optimized way to read this data is to leverage Lazy Loading in `Dask-distributed`.
 This workflow instead reads in *chunks* of files at a time, processes them, and writes the output.

 5. For the year of 2022, there are files for each hour, and each are 52MB in size (give or take).
 There are 23 files for each day, ~8,600 for a year.
 For loading in a distributed way, we tend to aim for loading chunks to 100MB to 1GB to keep memory efficient.

+6. One day of H3 hexagons amounts to ~3,636,140 records and ~64.5MB.
+One year is estimated at 1,327,194,385 or ~1.3B records at the hourly time step.

 <!-- USAGE EXAMPLES -->